rramsden/markaby-rails3/README.md

 TODO
 ----

-- Rending a partial within a partial escapes HTML (issue caused with html_safe in Rails 3.0)
+- Partial inception is broken...
+That is try rendering a partial within a partial within a partial thrice!
+It escapes HTML (bug caused by html_safe)

 Markaby (Markup as Ruby)
 ========================